Reference · Archetypes

 ApproachStory-first, product-second.
 Reconnect on warmth, not urgency.

-What damagesPerformance metrics ("haven't seen you in").
+What kills the openPerformance metrics ("haven't seen you in").
 Anything that feels surveilled.

 Common inWellness, wedding services, photography, gifts, personal services.